rasheedamir/fmu/README.md

 - Ubuntu (Manually):

 1. Create "Tools" folder in your home directory.
+(If not present already)
 2. Create "Java" folder inside "Tools" folder.
 3. Go to oracle website to download [_Java 7_] (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Download the binary (usually its a zip file) of required version.
 [I downloaded jdk-7u67-linux-x64.tar.gz so, I will use it in upcoming steps]
 4. Copy the downloaded file and paste it in "Java" folder.
 Then right click and extract.
 Delete the zip file; its not required anymore now